GOP Tax Law Sparks Confusion And Outcry In Blue States As N.Y. Threatens Lawsuit

 "When we opened town hall Wednesday we had almost 100 voicemails from people inquiring about how they could prepay their taxes," says Daniel Torres, the town's deputy supervisor.

 And the phones kept ringing.
 People started lining up.
-Torres says the clerk's office only has a few people working in it.
+Torres says the clerk's office has a only few people working in it.

-"The clerk's office was so over-run.
+"The clerk's office was so overrun.
 After a certain while we couldn't even pick up the phones anymore," he says.

 The reason people want to prepay is that it will save them money on their 2018 taxes.
 The newly enacted GOP tax law caps deductions for state and local taxes at $10,000.
 In states with higher tax rates such as New Jersey, California and New York, even many middle-class and upper-middle-class people pay more than that.
 As a result, the cap will mean a tax hike for some Americans, particularly in blue states with higher taxes and home values.